markstanl/DeterminantCalculator/README.md

 # Determinant Calculator
 Java project to solve the determinant of a matrix using multiple different methods
 Three class to solve determinants, by the summation definition, cofactor expansion, and row reduction
-@TODO I will implement a driver, and some runtime tests
+There is also a driver, and runtime tester
+@TODO test for row reduction in big number fraction cases

 ## Determinant Summation
 ### Runtime Complexity: O(n!)